Hot Cocoa Cupcakes

 Place vinegar, vanilla, and vegetable oil into the wells; add water and mix until the batter is smooth.
 The mixture will bubble up slightly when you add the water, so just keep mixing until you get a smooth consistency in the batter, which will be fairly thin.

-Using a 1/4 cup measure, divide batter among your cupcake wells.
-Bake for 13-15 minutes, or until a cake tester inserted in the center comes out clean.
-Remove from the oven, then remove cupcakes from pan and cool completely on wire racks.
+Using a 1/4 cup measure, fill cupcake wells about half full.
+Bake for 18-22 minutes, until a cake tester comes out clean.
+Cool in pan for a few minutes, then remove from pan and cool completely on wire racks.
+Cool completely before frosting.

 Ingredients